 - The Roborock E4, which is similarly priced, has a maximum suction power of 2000 Pa.
 The pricier Roborock E5 has the same suction power as the Mi Robot Vacuum Mop 1C.

 - The eufy by Anker Robovac G10 Hybrid, which costs more than Xiaomi's offering in my country, has significantly less suction power, maxing out at 2000 Pa.

 - The Wyze Robot Vacuum, which is much pricier, can produce 2100 Pa of suction.

 It's these comparisons that lead me to recommend the Xiaomi Mi Robot Vacuum Mop 1C.
 In my opinion, it does what a vacuum cleaner should: it cleans effectively thanks to the high suction.
-While it does miss the LiDAR sensors others might have, I’m glad Xiaomi skimped on it and not the actual performance when vacuuming.
+While it does miss the LiDAR sensors others might have, I'm glad that Xiaomi skimped on it and not the actual performance when vacuuming.

 How good of a vacuum cleaner is the Xiaomi Mi Robot Vacuum Mop 1C?

 It's difficult to find a robot vacuum cleaner in this price range that offers an impressive 2500 Pa of suction power, which is why the Xiaomi Mi Robot Vacuum Mop 1C is a standout option when it comes to vacuum cleaning.
 To test its abilities, I created a mixture of rice, flour, coarse brown sugar, and broken up noodles, and had the robot vacuum cleaner attempt to clean it on the highest suction level.